rstudio/r2d3/README.md

 ![](images/bar_chart.png)

-You can also include D3 visualization code inline using the `d3` chunk
+You can also include D3 visualization code inline using the `d3` R Markdown engine:
-type:

 <pre><code>&#96``{r setup}
 library(r2d3)